 Administrative Program Coordinator for the Center for Ancient Studies and Archaeology

-Expected Outcomes: No later than sixty days following the completion of the recipient’s participation in the field school, survey or excavation, grant recipients must present CASA with an academic report about the experience (500 – 700 words) and a photograph documenting their involvement in the field school.
-Grant recipients will be required to sign a release of rights to CASA and Willamette University for the use of their reports and photographs in CASA or Willamette publications.
+Expected Outcomes: No later than sixty days following the completion of the recipient’s participation in the field school, survey or excavation, scholarship recipients must present CASA with an academic report about the experience (500 – 700 words) and a photograph documenting their involvement in the field school.
+Scholarship recipients will be required to sign a release of rights to CASA and Willamette University for the use of their reports and photographs in CASA or Willamette publications.